RealSports Baseball: Development

 With the launch of the Atari 5200 and Atari 7800 platforms new versions of the game were also developed for them.
 Jim Andreasen started to work on the 5200 version of RealSports Baseball right after he finished RealSports Football, but he later shelved the project citing burn out.
 After that Keithen Hayenga was assigned to finish the game, but because he wasn't satisfied with the graphics, he chose to start over the project from scratch.
 He was allowed to use an additional 8 kilobyte of ROM space to put in voice, and used half of it for additional game logic.
 Andreasen later helped to finish off the gameplay.
 The game was written in machine code.
 A version for the Atari 8-bit computers was also in development, but never released.
 In the years since, prototype copies of the game have become available.
 Atari halted the development of this version in hope that the game would sell more 5200 systems.
 The game was heavily used in advertisements of the system.
 The 5200 version is the first video game with voice, and doesn't require a separate add-on for the voice synthesis.

 Despite the significantly improved graphics hardware of the Atari 7800, the 7800 version of the game features downgraded graphics and sounds compared to the 5200 version.
 It also has more limited gameplay and is generally buggier.

 The cover art for the original 2600 release was done by Michel Allaire, whilst that for the 5200 release was drawn by D. Smith.
 Warren Chang created the interior artwork used in the manuals of both the 2600 and 5200 editions.
 The game's 1982 television advertising campaign was fronted by Oakland Athletics manager Billy Martin.

+A modified version of the game titled Barroom Baseball, based on the Atari 5200 version, was planned for the coin-op market.
+The project was initial intended to target bar patrons but was ultimately shelved by Atari.